ssstoyama/llvm-builder/README.md

 # Building LLVM from source

 This project aims to build llvm from git source code with docker.
-Uploads the image to the specified registry after the build completes.
+Uploads the image to the Docker Hub after the build completes.

 ```bash
 export DOCKER_USER=<username of Docker Hub>